UWPCE-PythonCert/ProgrammingInPython/_sources/modules/Sequences.rst.txt

 Convention
 ----------

-Lists are homogeneous collections:
+Lists are typically homogeneous collections:
--- they alway contain values of the same type
+-- they always contain values of the same type
 -- they simplify iterating, sorting, etc

 Tuples are mixed types: